Loading...

 Hearing

-Louisiana does not impose a statutory cap on HOA fines.
-Fine amounts are determined by your association's CC&Rs, bylaws, and board-adopted rules.
-However, Louisiana law requires that fines be reasonable and that homeowners have an opportunity to be heard before fines are imposed.
+Read the full Louisiana HOA laws guide →Louisiana does not impose a statutory cap on HOA fines.
+Fine amounts are determined by your association's building restrictions (CC&Rs), bylaws, and board-adopted rules.
+However, Louisiana's civil law principles provide important limitations that other states lack.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.